Why Learning to Read Is Difficult for Some Children

 If the eyes miss the landing location in the word due to poor eye-tracking or poor attention, the penalty is in the order of 20 msec. slower reading speed for each letter that the child is away from the prime location.
 This is why good eye-tracking skills are critical.
 I have seen children’s reading speed double in as little as three months by increasing the accuracy of their eye-tracking.
 In fact, research has shown that if you did not have to move your eyes across a line of print and were shown one word at a time, your reading speed would triple.

 More educators are starting to recognize the importance of the visual system and eye-tracking skills for reading.
 During the last forty years, research has identified two visual pathways from the eyes to the visual cortex.
 One of the pathways (the M pathway) has been shown to be deficient in many dyslexic children.
 This pathway is responsible for eye-scanning movements and spatial attention.
 Both of these are critical for efficient reading.
 This is why dyslexic children have an easier time reading if the print is large and the words are spread farther apart.

 Visual scanning and spatial attention are now even more critical with the rise of computers and other electronic media.
 These skills must be trained before a child with reading problems can be successful.

-Dr. Kenneth Lane is an internationally known optometrist who specializes in helping children who have learning disabilities.
+Dr. Kenneth A. Lane is an internationally known optometrist who specializes in helping children who have learning disabilities.
 His main areas of expertise are reading and dyslexia.
 He has designed vision therapy activities to increase children’s reading speed and efficiency, which are available in a variety of workbooks.